afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 Is it even me that matters in all that?
 Is Fate the one they care about?
 Or is it the humans?

 Anyway, I keep getting sidetracked.
 I suppose I did say this was for my meditations, for me to journal the thoughts and ideas I've had along the way.
 Along the way to what, I don't know.
-Hopefully I'm on the way to an answer, at any rate.
+Hopefully, I'm on the way to an answer, at any rate.
 Perhaps it's the Equilibrium.

 Or, I fear, the point where I prove myself useless and get... terminated by Upper Management.